POSITION: Professor of Biology; Program Director - Biology, Chemistry and Environmental Science

 PHONE: (540) 432-4410

-Jim advises the Environmental Sustainability majors and teaches ecology and conservation biology courses.
+Jim is the current program director for the Biology, Chemistry and Environmental Science programs.
+He advises Environmental Science and biology majors and primaryly teaches in the areas of evolution, ecology and conservation biology.
 He earned his Ph.D. from the Ohio State University and his primary research interests include conservation biology, landscape ecology, behavioral ecology and GIS (Geographical Information Systems).
 Past research has focused on population and behavioral responses of species to habitat fragmentation.
 His dissertation research at The Ohio State University was in collaboration with the Ohio Division of Wildlife and examined the effects of fragmented habitat on the dispersal and population dynamics of ruffed grouse in southeastern Ohio.

 In 2006 he began a longterm collaborative study working with Shenandoah National Park research botanist, Wendy Cass.
 The research is being conducted by 2-3 EMU undergraduates per year (including summers) as well as SNP personnel.
 The project includes intense on-site field sampling as well as mapping and analysis of exotic plant spread and impact using GIS.
 The project addresses two specific research questions that focus on the exotic plants invading the Shenandoah National Park: 1) What is the rate of spread of the three most threatening exotic species beginning to invade the Big Meadows Swamp Natural Heritage area and 2) What is the impact of these exotics on the continued viability of the eight rare plant species located within the area?